 Read all safety and operating information provided here and in the manufacturer's manual before attempting to activate the water heater.
-Know which type of Water Heater is installed in your RV.
 The water heater is designed to heat water quickly and efficiently.
 It's temperature is preset by the manufacturer.
-Your RV's water heater is turned ON & OFF on the Monitor Panel.
+Your RV's water heater is turned ON & OFF on the Monitor Panel of the ONEControl® System.
+See page 70 & page 118 (119, S-Class)